The Energy Secretary, Stephen Chu, the Energy Secretary, says he does not own a car.

 There's more oil in this country that we're not allowed to get than oil we're allowed to get.

-Quote unquote, former president shell oil.
+Quote unquote, former president Shell Oil.

-Much of that oil is off-limits thanks to the policies of this president, the outer continental shelf off-limits, the Arctic National Wildlife Reserve Reserve and Anwar off-limits, shale oil, where the U.S. has the largest deposits in the world, estimated by our own government, be over two trillion barrels off limits.
+Shale oil, where the U.S. has the largest deposits in the world, estimated by our own government to be over 2 trillion barrels off limits.

-Even when the production is not in this country, the president will do anything he can to stop it, like blocking the Keystone pipeline.
+Even when the production is not in this country, the president will do anything he can to stop it, like blocking the Keystone Pipeline.

 Also, what the president is refusing to acknowledge is the United States is in the middle of an oil boom thanks to new technology like deep water drilling in the Gulf of Mexico.